Observe GitLab pipelines and merge requests with Dashboards and SDLC events

 • View documents: document:documents:read

-2. Store the retrieved client ID, secret, and token endpoint as separate environment variables.
+2. Store the retrieved client ID and secret as separate environment variables.

 $env:OAUTH_CLIENT_ID='<YOUR_CLIENT_ID>'